smiosoft/pass/README.md

 ## Getting Started

-This library intends to be a simple, unambitious wrapper around existing cloud messaging systems.
+This library intends to be a simple, unambitious wrapper around existing Advanced Message Queueing Protocol (AMQP) systems.

 ### Prerequisites